avlabsdev/avlabsdev/README.md

 AV Labs is a place for me to share my projects and info for potential clients/employers.
 I am actively looking for work, freelance, contract, or a permanent position.

-Please feel free to contact me at my email: aaronvarga@aol.com
+Please feel free to contact me.

 I am always up for open-source projects with anyone wanting to collaborate and maybe do some pair programming, etc.